RakhiSaini/Renewable-Revolutionaries_024/README.md

     Present-flow

 ## Introduction
- Present-flow is a powerful web application designed for creating and managing presentations effortlessly.
-It enables users to craft professional slides by adding and editing text, images, and various shapes.
-The application offers preset templates for quick and easy slide design, making it accessible for both beginners and experienced users.
-With interactive features like draggable and resizable elements, users can fully customize their presentations.
-The dark theme and intuitive control panel ensure a seamless and visually appealing user experience.
+ PresentFlow is an intuitive web application tailored for designing and organizing presentations with ease.
+It empowers users to create polished slides by incorporating text, images, and a variety of shapes.
+With built-in templates, users can jumpstart their slide designs, making it user-friendly for novices while still offering depth for seasoned users.
+The app includes dynamic elements that can be dragged and resized, enabling complete customization of each presentation.
+Featuring a sleek dark theme and a user-friendly control panel, PresentFlow ensures a smooth, visually appealing experience throughout the slide creation process.

 ## Project Type
-Frontend
+Frontend & Backend

 ## Video Walkthrough of the project
 Presentation : https://youtu.be/i1GKEhJOeZk